HenriqueBBrum/Network-Wide-Rule-Orchestrator/README.md

  	2. THen, it starts the testing process at the `run` file lines...
 In these testing process it also determins the table to offload according to the `..`file.
 In this file the offloading algorihtms are detailed.
 8. With the swithces built, the table entries offloaded.
 The command in the config file are executed.
 The last command is the tcpreplay command to send the desiderd nettwro trafic.
 9. When all packets of PCAP are sent, the data plane information is read and saved to a file.
 MIninet is closed, and the important data is copyed to the desired output folder.
-10. Processe 6 to 9 are executed for every pcap while process 3 to 9 is done for every evaluationc ombination.
+10. Processe 6 to 9 are executed for every pcap while process 3 to 9 is done for every evaluationc ombination.-->